 There are dozens of speaker manufacturers fighting for a slice of the Apple pie, with speakers in all shapes and sizes, designed for both indoor and outdoor use.
 Many speakers talk the talk - but do they walk the walk?

-In this article, we explain various features you should look out for when in the market for a new speaker for your device, including the compression technology used by the speaker, and '360 degree audio'.
-If you want to skip straight ahead to our round-up of the best speakers click here, but for more buying advice simply read on.
+In this article, we explain various features you should look out for when in the market for a new speaker for your device, including the compression technology used by the speaker, and '360-degree audio'.
+But if you're looking for something simpler and less expensive, perhaps you should check out how to make a cheap iPhone speaker.

 Bluetooth speaker buying advice